Financial Aid for College

 - Step 9 - Compare Apples to Apples

-Complete and submit all forms as soon as possible.
-You do not want to be applying to college at the same time you are working on the financial aid process -start as early as possible and both processes will be much easier and more productive.
+Complete and submit all forms as soon as possible (the FAFSA and CSS Profile are both available on October 1).
+You do not want to be applying to college at the same time you are working on the financial aid process-start as early as possible and both processes will be much easier and more productive.